-San Francisco Mayor Edwin Lee, a Bowdoin alum, dies suddenly at 65
+San Francisco Mayor Edwin Lee, a Bowdoin alum, dies unexpectedly

 “We won based on our political shenanigans and our political skill sets.
 He got elevated to our mayor-ship under our charter and got re-elected twice,” Brown said.

-Brown said Lee will be known as the man who “stepped up and made it possible for Silicon Valley to almost re-locate to our city.
+Brown said Lee will be known as the man who “stepped up and made it possible for Silicon Valley to almost relocate to our city.

 According to his Wikipedia citation, Lee was born in 1952 in the Beacon Hill neighborhood of Seattle where his parents had immigrated to from Taishan, Guangdong Province, China, in the 1930s.
 His father fought in the Korean War, worked as a cook, and managed a restaurant in Seattle.
 His mother was a seamstress and waitress.